 However, with strong community and State Government support the Zoo survived.
-As a modern zoo, Perth Zoo provides visitors with the opportunity to experience the natural world and to become involved in conservation action.
+As a modern zoo, Perth Zoo provides visitors with the opportunity to experience the natural world and inspire them to take action for wildlife conservation.
 Along with advancement in animal care, management and exhibit design, Perth Zoo is striving to ensure the continued survival of animal species in their natural habitat.